 A maximum of six credit hours of graduate coursework from a regionally accredited institution may be considered for acceptance into the master's degree program.
 The grade earned must be A or B, and cannot have been counted towards any previously earned master's or doctoral degree.

 Yes.
 We admit part-time and full-time students.
 One caution, under the Graduate School requirements there is a time limit of six years to complete the master's program, and a time limit of four years to complete the graduate certificate.

 Enrolled students can view the current schedule of classes in Banner Self-Service.
 Once in Banner, select the term you are interested in and hit submit.
 Then, under the Subject heading select Data Science and Analytics and perform a Class Search.

 Yes.
 If you have obtained a bachelor’s degree, you may be able to take a couple of courses as a post-baccalaureate.
 You can also apply for the HIA Graduate Certificate program.
 The certificate mirrors the foundation and core curriculum and you are in the same classes as the professional science master's students.
-If you choose to apply to the PSM at a later date, all 15 credit hours can be transferred into the degree as long as you have earned a minimum of 3.0 in each class.
+If you choose to apply to the Masters at a later date, all 15 credit hours can be transferred into the degree as long as you have earned a minimum of 3.0 in each class.

 To apply for post-baccalaureate or certificate admission, please apply online through the Graduate School's Admissions website.